 Top 5 Must have Intellectual Property Apps on your Smartphone

 How long can you live without your smartphone?
-It wouldn’t be surprising if your answer is “Not for a long time.”
+It wouldn’t be surprising if your answer is – “Not for a long time.”
 According to a study, an average American adult spends around 3 hours on their smartphones every day.
-Now, this is quite understood and justifiable as there are apps available that cater to our every need – Be it networking, staying updated with trends (and friends), planning schedules, managing time, and becoming the best version of ourselves (Meditation apps, exercise apps, reading apps).
-The list is endless.
-There are apps available for almost anything and everything today, and it only makes sense that there are apps available related to Patents and Intellectual property that would make the life of newbies and IP Professionals alike a breeze.
+Now, this is quite justifiable as the apps available cater to our every need – be it networking, staying updated with trends (and friends), planning schedules, managing time, or becoming the best version of ourselves (meditation apps, exercise apps, reading apps, etc).
+The list is countless.
+Thus, it is least bit surprising that there are apps available related to patents and intellectual property, which cater to a varied audience ranging from newbies to professionals.

-While some apps cater to newbies to Intellectual property and get them a basic understanding of the nuances of patents, there are other apps that serve fully-fledged professionals ranging from analysts to attorneys, and individual inventors too, to conduct patent searches from their sleek smartphones.
+Whilst some apps cater to newbies to Intellectual Property and get them a basic understanding of the fundamentals of patents, at the same time, there are other apps that serve fully-fledged professionals ranging from analysts to attorneys, and individual inventors, enabling them to conduct patent searches from their sleek smartphones.

 There are dozens of IP law-related apps in the domain, and this being an exhaustive list, we picked the top 5 apps, which, in our opinion, are a must-have in your devices.
 These apps made the cut after taking into account the following factors: the functionality, detail, ease-of-using, and ratings of these apps.
 Without further ado, let’s scroll down the list.
 Shall we?